marklundin/glsl-sdf-ops/README.md

 # Distance field operations #
-A collection of useful operators and modifiers for distance field equations.
+A collection of useful operators and modifiers for distance field equations from iQ's excellent [distance functions](http://iquilezles.org/www/articles/distfunctions/distfunctions.htm) page.
 They can be used with [glsl-sdf-primitives](https://github.com/stackgl/glslify) for combining and transforming basic primitive shapes.

 Operators include `union`, `subtract`, `intersect` and modifier include `repeat`, `rotate` and `twist`.